filodb/FiloDB/README.md

     cd jmh
     jmh:run -i 5 -wi 5 -f3

 You can get the huge variety of JMH options by running `jmh:run -help`.
+For stack profiling, do this:

+    jmh:run -i 5 -wi 5 -f3 -prof stack -jvmArgsAppend -Djmh.stack.lines=3

 ## You can help!